-V. RELATED WORK
+VI.
+RELATED WORK

-Related work found in the literature includes attack surface metrics, risk and vulnerabilities assessment, vulnerabilities classification, threat analysis, other, and this author's previous work.
+Related work found in the literature includes attack surface metrics, risk and vulnerabilities assessment, vulnerabilities classification, threat analysis, an "other" category, and this author's previous work.
+We discuss each of these categories in turn, starting with attack surface metrics.

 A system's attack surface is related to a SL; it is proportional to the inverse of a SL since the lower the attack surface, the higher the SL.
-Stuckman and Purtilo [7] present a framework for formalizing code-level attack surface metrics and describe activities that can be carried out during application deployment to reduce the application's attack surface.
+Manadhata and Wing [11] formalize the concept of a system's attack surface and propose an attack surface metric for systematically measuring the attack surface.
+They claim that their metric does not depend on the software system's implementation language and can be used on systems of all sizes.
+They further provide demonstrations of the metric and have conducted empirical studies to validate it.
+Stuckman and Purtilo [12] present a framework for formalizing code-level attack surface metrics and describe activities that can be carried out during application deployment to reduce the application's attack surface.
 They also describe a tool for determining the attack surface of a web application, together with a method for evaluating an attack surface metric over a number of known vulnerabilities.
-Munaiah and Meneely [8] propose function and file level attack surface metrics that allow fine-grained risk assessment.
+Munaiah and Meneely [13] propose function and file level attack surface metrics that allow fine-grained risk assessment.
 They claim that their metrics are flexible in terms of granularity, perform better than comparable metrics in the literature, and are tunable to specific products to better assess risk.